 Cancer that spreads to the liver is more common than cancer that begins in the liver cells.
 Cancer that begins in another area of the body — such as the colon, lung or breast — and then spreads to the liver is called metastatic cancer or secondary Liver cancer rather than Primary liver cancer.

 It is essential to come to this diagnosis before treatment can be started as the treatment for primary and secondary Liver cancer is completely different.

 Most of the time cancer in the liver is painless.
 Some present with jaundice.
-Some have vague symptoms like loss of weight, loss of appetite, tiredness, fever etc. It is extremely important to be suspicious and get tested at the earliest.
+Some have vague symptoms like loss of weight, loss of appetite, tiredness, fever etc. It is extremely important to be suspicious and get tested at the ear

 - Chronic viral hepatitis

 - CT with IV contrast or MRI with Contrast – investigation of choice

 - PET CT not required- only positive 30-40% of times.
 Will not give any additional benefit.